Double Predestination - Answering the "free willers" complaints against Monergism (Calvinism)

 Do you happen to have a single verse from ANYWHERE in the Bible that teaches this idea of “I chose of my own free will to believe the gospel, and that’s how I got saved.”?
 Just one, maybe?

 Hint - there isn’t one.
-It is a Doctrine of Dung that is a stench in the nostrils of God. (dung - man’s own efforts to be righteous in any way instead of through “the faith OF Christ” - Philippians 3:3-9)
+It is a Doctrine of "the flesh" and "the natural man" that is a stench in the nostrils of God.

 If you are a believer in the Lord Jesus Christ, then you are one of those whom the Father chose in Christ before the foundation of the world.
 (Ephesians 1:3-6) He drew you to himself (John 6:44), called you by name (John 10:3), worked in you "both to will and to do of his good pleasure" (Phil.
 2:13) and gave you both repentance (Acts 5:31; 11:18; 2 Timothy 2:25) and the faith to believe in him as your Saviour from sin.
 (Romans 12:3; Philippians 1:29; Hebrews 12:2; Ephesians 2:8)

 And all this was “NOT of him that willeth, nor of him that runneth, but of God that sheweth mercy.”
 (Romans 9:16)

 Before you trot out the usual litany of verses you think refute the doctrines of God's electing grace - verses that you both misunderstand and misapply, and that ALWAYS end up pitting one verse against many others as though the Bible were chock full of contradictions - may I suggest you go to my site and scroll down to the bottom of the page.
 There you will see my articles that deal with Monergism versus Synergism - or what is commonly known as Calvinism verses Arminian "free will" theology.